-The Ngram Plugin allows you to generate ngrams using items in your Omeka install.
+The Ngram Plugin allows you to generate ngrams using items in your Omeka Classic install.
 A corpus is generated by querying the content of a selected text element field.
 Corpora may then be investigated via ngram graphs, counts, and frequencies.

 For additional information on ngrams, please see:

 Please note, your results will be more meaningful when you are working with clean data.
 Before you begin, ensure that the formatting of your data fields (in particular, those that include numeric sequences like dates) are consistent.

 System Requirements: The Ngram plugin requires the following libraries and dependencies:

 - IntlBreakIterator class (in your php)

 - Make sure your php path is properly configured.

 Once you’ve installed it on the server, navigate to the Plugins menu in your Omeka site and click the install button.
 On installation the plugin automatically creates a Ngram button in the Admin navigation and allows the plugin to be configured on the Plugins page.

 There are two configuration features for the Ngram plugin: